How to make a planning application

 There are national and local requirements for the submission of drawings and technical documents to accompany planning applications.
 Different types of planning applications require different kinds of background information in order for us to validate and process them.

-Please note that if you do not send all the information you need, your application may be deemed invalid.
+Please note if you do not send all the information you need, your application may be deemed invalid.

 Certificate of Ownership